linuxgurugamer/BetterScienceLabsContinued/README.md

 # BetterScienceLabsContinued

 Better Science Labs Continued

 I've forked an old project called Better Science labs.

 I'm adding extra labs which don't exist.

 You can find it here: http://spacedock.info/mod/45/Better%20Science%20Labs%20Continued

-I﻿MPORTANT INSTALLATION INSTRUCTIONS for 1.7 and later

-In 1.7, the Mk1-2 pod has been deprecated, moved into the zDeprecated directory, and are not directly accessible during loading.

-To address this, I've provided a pair of scripts, one to be used on Windows and the other to be used on both Linux & OSX.
-These only need to be run one time

 Windows Instructions

-Open the BetterScienceLabsContinued folder in Windows Explorer Double-click on the file Windows_CopyTextures.bat (note that on most systems, you won't see the .bat) Linux & OSX Desktop Instructions
+Open the BetterScienceLabsContinued folder in Windows Explorer Double-click on the file Windows\_CopyTextures.bat (note that on most systems, you won't see the .bat) Linux \& OSX Desktop Instructions

 Open the BetterScienceLabsContinued folder Desktop Double-click on the file:  BashCopyTextures.sh
-Linux & OSX Terminal Instructions
+Linux \& OSX Terminal Instructions

-Change to the GameData/BetterScienceLabsContinued directory Type the following:
+Change to the GameData/BetterScienceLabsContinued directory Type the following: bash BashCopyTextures.sh
-    bash BashCopyTextures.sh

 Currently it has the following new labs: